adnanjee/Goodix-GF3208/README.md

 Conclusion:

 Failed to test the module as module is not loading.
+Moreover it is useless too because the laptops use usb interface for this sensor.